-A cascade two-hierarchy convolution networks is employed to make fast coarse-to-fine prediction.
+A cascaded two-hierarchy convolution network is employed to make fast coarse-to-fine prediction.
 In the first hierarchy, we propose a bounding box regression-based convolutional network, whose input is the complete image captured by the camera.
-It is mainly responsible for predicting the aircraft ROI (region-of-interest) coordinates in the whole image, and assuming the center point of the bounding box as the key point location.
-The second hierarchy network takes the local ROI predicted by the first-hierarchy network as input, allowing only a certain range of modifications to the former coarse predictions.
-The inputted image size and search range keep decreasing along the cascade.
+It is mainly responsible for predicting the aircraft ROI (Region-Of-Interest) coordinates in the whole image, and assuming the center point of the bounding box as the key point location.
+The second-hierarchy network takes the local ROI predicted by the first-hierarchy network as input, allowing only a certain range of modifications to the former coarse predictions.
+The inputted image size and search range keep decreasing